lucarin91/WS-seminar/slides.md

-# Session/Cookies security issue
+# Web Session security issue
 - Session Hijacking thought:
     - observation
     - brute force
     - XSS

-- CSRF, because it rely on cookies
+- CSRF (Cross-site request forgery), because it relies on cookies

 note:
 CSRF: the site can be put in <iframe>, generate a POST request and re-use the existing authentication cookie to another request.